 Interfund loan requests must be reviewed and approved by the County's Chief Financial Officer and Budget Director prior to taking a request for authorization to the Board of County Commissioners.
-Interfund loans must be authorized by a resolution of the Board of County Commissioners, which shall state the fund from which the loan is to be made, the fund to which the loan is to be made, the purpose and intent for which the loan is made, the principal amount of the loan, the interest rate at which the loan shall be repaid (if applicable), and shall include a schedule for repayment of principal and interest.
+Interfund loans must be authorized by a resolution of the Board of County Commissioners, which shall state the fund from which the loan is to be made, the fund to which the loan is to be made, the purpose and intent for which the loan is made, the principal amount of the loan, the interest rate at which the loan shall be repaid (if applicable), and a schedule for repayment of principal and interest.
 In addition, interfund loans:

 - 1. Shall not be made from reserve funds, debt service funds, or any other funds restricted by law, constitutional provisions, bond covenants, grantor requirements, Board resolutions or ordinances, unless the restrictions on these funds allow for the purpose of the interfund loan. - 2.
-Shall be granted only after it has been demonstrated that reasonable consideration was given to other potential resources available to the fund and when the loan is required to meet a pressing need or to take advantage of a special opportunity. - 3.
-Shall not exceed 10 years in duration for any capital interfund loan; shall not extend beyond the end of the next fiscal year for any operating interfund loan. - 4.
+Shall not be used to fund ongoing operations unless specifically approved by Board resolution. - 3.
+Shall be granted only after it has been demonstrated that reasonable consideration was given to other potential resources available to the fund and when the loan is required to meet a pressing need or to take advantage of a special opportunity. - 4.
+Shall not exceed 10 years in duration for any capital interfund loan; shall not extend beyond the end of the next fiscal year for any operating interfund loan. - 5.
 May be made only if there is a likely expectation that the fund receiving the loan will have the ability to repay it.
-If not, the use of an interfund transfer should be considered if appropriate. - 5.
-May be repaid in advance without any additional accrual of interest (if applicable) or any other penalties. - 6.
+If not, the use of an interfund transfer should be considered if appropriate. - 6.
+May be repaid in advance without any additional accrual of interest (if applicable) or any other penalties. - 7.
 Must be made in compliance with all other statutory requirements and limitations of ORS 294.460.